-Scotland: Craig Brown relives his France 98 World Cup journey
+Brazil, Bond & big duvets - Brown's France 98 tales

 The stage was set for the main event, but first, the dress rehearsal.

-Brown, ever a stickler for making sure his players were neat and tidy, led his team off the bus on 10 June, 1998 in St Denis wearing full kilts.
+Brown, ever a stickler for making sure his players were neat and tidy, led his team off the bus in St Denis on 10 June 1998 wearing full kilts.

 "It was a big hit," says Brown, whose side were visited the night before by Prime Minister Tony Blair.
-"The SFA had given everyone a blazer and flannels but I knew if I'd asked Jim Farry [SFA chief executive] for kilts he'd have said no, so the players were told to keep it quiet."
+"The SFA had given everyone a blazer and flannels, but I knew, if I'd asked Jim Farry [SFA chief executive] for kilts, he'd have said no, so the players were told to keep it quiet."

 An even more difficult task was at hand for Brown and his team - stopping the best striker in the word.
-Brazil were star studded, but none shone brighter than Inter Milan's Ronaldo.
+Brazil were star-studded, but none shone brighter than Inter Milan's Ronaldo.
 But the Scotland manager had a plan.

 "I spoke to Bobby Robson, who had Ronaldo at PSV," he explains.
-"I asked how we stop him, and he said 'you don't, just don't let him get the ball'.
-Most of his passes came from Cafu at right-back, so I told Christian Dailly, 'If Cafu crosses the halfway line and passes to Ronaldo, you'll be sitting beside me on the bench'."
+"I asked how we stop him and he said 'you don't, just don't let him get the ball'.
+Most of his passes came from Cafu at right-back, so I told Christian Dailly, 'if you let Cafu cross the halfway line and pass to Ronaldo, you'll be sitting beside me on the bench'."

 While Ronaldo was kept on a leash, Scotland were powerless to stop Cesar Sampaio crashing in a front-post header after five minutes.
 Brown curses the curtailed preparations due to the "pageantry" of the opening ceremony, but his side would soon warm up.

-By half-time, John Collins had levelled from the penalty spot before a gut-wrenching Tom Boyd own goal 16 minutes from time gave a relieved Brazil victory.
-"They did everything asked of them," said Brown.
+By half-time, Collins had levelled from the penalty spot before a gut-wrenching Tom Boyd own goal 16 minutes from time gave a relieved Brazil victory.
+"They did everything asked of them," Brown says.
 "It gave us belief for what lay ahead."

 Covert training & intelligence